uashogeschoolutrecht/painr/bookdown/_book/02_imputation.md

 So 4.0093649% of the total data is missing.
 But 59.7014925% of the cases has at least one missing value.
 We set the `m` parameter to 75

 ## Running the imputations
+In order to allow for running imputations over multiple cores of the computer, we use the `{future}` package.

 ```r